adambard/learnxinyminutes-docs/objective-c.html.markdown

 {
     // Create an autorelease pool to manage the memory into the program NSAutoreleasePool * pool = [[NSAutoreleasePool alloc] init];
+    // If using automatic reference counting (ARC), use @autoreleasepool instead:
+    @autoreleasepool {

     // Use NSLog to print lines to the console NSLog(@"Hello World!"); // Print the string "Hello World!"